What Is Binary Code?

 To convert text to binary:

-- Each character is converted to its binary equivalent with spaces between bytes
+- The binary translation instantly appears in the second box.
+Each character is converted to its binary equivalent with spaces between bytes.

 To convert binary to text:

-- Enter binary numbers (example: 01001000 01101001) in the input box
+- Enter a binary number (example: 01001000 01101001) in the input box.

-- The text converter automatically decodes it back to readable text
+- The text converter automatically decodes it back to readable text.

-"Hello" in binary code: 01001000 01100101 01101100 01101100 01101111
+"Hello" in binary code is 01001000 01100101 01101100 01101100 01101111.